axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 -----------------------

-Menu entry :ref:`dashboard-configuration` contains dashboards settings, only available for users who have the permission :bdg-ref-warning:`🔑DashboardWriteOwn <DashboardWriteOwn>` or :bdg-ref-warning:`🔑DashboardWritePublic <DashboardWritePublic>`.
+Menu entry :ref:`dashboard-configuration` contains dashboards settings, grant either :bdg-ref-warning:`🔑DashboardWriteOwn <DashboardWriteOwn>` or :bdg-ref-warning:`🔑DashboardWritePublic <DashboardWritePublic>` to allow a user to define dashboard settings either for their own private dashboards or public dashboards, respectively.

 Absences
 --------